rainmatter-foundation/rainmatter.org/content/about.md

 title: "About us"
 type: "page"
 menu: "about"
-description: "About the Rainmatter Foundation and the people behind it"
+description: "About the Rainmatter Foundation, its goals, and the people behind it."
 ---

 Rainmatter Foundation is an initiative by the people behind [Zerodha](https://zerodha.com).